What is Pupil Premium?

 The Government have not dictated to schools how to spend this money, but are clear that schools will need to employ strategies that they know will support these students to increase their attainment and narrow the gap.

-In the current year 2018-2019 school have no pupils who are eligible for Free School Meals or who have been in the past 6 years.
+In the current year 2020-2021 school has one pupil who is eligible for Free School Meals or who have been in the past 6 years for whom we receive some additional pupil premium funding.
 The school will also receive a higher rate of funding, £1900 for any pupil who is ‘Looked after’ or adopted from care.

 What is it spent on?